 Stay on point.
 If you drop the ball you will lose your hard-fought progress before you even realize it.
-Don’t focus on the big picture and focus on practicing the small routines you created in real-time.
+Don’t focus on the big picture focus on practicing the small routines you created in real time.

 There will be times people will offer you items on your journey or gifts just because.
 Neither you need nor want.
 Don’t use the Minimalist Lifestyle as an excuse to turn them down.
 Just be honest.

 Just politely decline.
 If you believe you can accept and later dispose of them properly (sell, give away or donate) you are sadly mistaken.
 That will require energy and precious time.
 Why create more work?
 Avoid the problem before it’s created.